See our Student Resources webpage for information on how to accept your work-study offer, apply for jobs, and other FAQs.

 - These are funds that students earn as a paycheck as they work in part-time work-study positions.

 - The amount of the FWS that students will actually earn depends on their offer amount and the hours they work each week in a FWS job.

-- Work-study does not pay directly to students’ semester bills but can help with indirect costs.
+- Work-study does not pay directly to students’ semester bills but can help with non billable (indirect) costs.

 - The rate of pay is at least minimum wage.

-- Students cannot work more than twenty hours per week.
+- Students cannot work more than twenty-eight hours per week.